 - The Lachung Zero Point is at an altitude of 15,300 ft.

 - You will have to obtain the Inner Line Permit to visit here.

 - The Lachung Zero point is 26 km away from Yumthang Valley.

 - Lachung is located at an altitude of 8588 ft.

-Covering an area of about 1784 sq km, Kanchenjunga National Park is a high-altitude national park located in Yuksom.
-It is one of the best places to visit in Sikkim with kids, the park is known for its sumptuous wildlife.
+Covering an area of about 1,784 sq km, Kanchenjunga National Park is a high-altitude national park located in Yuksom.
+It is one of the places to visit near Gangtok in summer with kids; the park is known for its rich wildlife.